alanng10/class-lang/Info/Article/Word/a.md

 Word "digit" has meaning that is number character.

+Word "format" has meaning that is interpreted in.

 Word "fill" has meaning that is set value in entire range.

 Word "join" has meaning that is combine.